 Spotting Added Sugars and Unhealthy Fats

-- Ingredient lists: Added sugars hide under names like sucrose, dextrose, or fruit juice concentrate.
+- Ingredient lists: Added sugars are disguised under names like sucrose, dextrose, or fruit juice concentrate.
 Ingredients are listed by quantity—avoid items with sugars near the top.

-- Trans fats: Check for “partially hydrogenated oils” in ingredients.
+- Trans fats: Look for “partially hydrogenated oils” in the ingredients.
 Even if trans fats are listed as 0g, these oils mean trace amounts.

 - Saturated fats: Choose foods with less than 2g of saturated fats per serving.
 Opt for healthier fats like olive oil or avocados instead.